rei4877/PyPassGen/README.md

 _Requires Python 3_

-Just download the PyPassGen.py, and copy/move the file to a folder.
+Download the *PyPassGen.py*, and copy/move the file to a folder.

 # How to Use